 Christian Præstholm has received scholarships from different foundations, among them The Composer Jacob Gades legat, Augustinus Fonden, Knud Højgaards Fond, Fondation Idella, The Society of Piano- and Organbuilders in Denmark, Ejnar Hansens legat for organists and conductors 2016, and Former Minister of Ecclesiastical Affairs Mette Madsens grant for ecclesiastical, creative and performing artists 2019.

 As a composer he has written works for choir, organ, various soloists and chamber ensembles as well as hymn tunes.
-Various works have been commissioned such as GLORIA (for the installation ceremony of the bishop in Aalborg Cathedral 2010), the cantata Menneskets lys (The light of man) (for Viborg Cathedral), Fem Kristus-Ord (Five words of Christ) (for Haderslev Cathedral), Sonatine for trumpet and organ (for Musikkens Hus, Aalborg), and solo works for Frederik Munk Larsen (Niels Ebbesen-variations for guitar), Philip Aggesen (Danse Macabre for organ) and James D.Hicks (Variations on the Danish folk tune En yndig og frydefuld sommertid, and Fantasi on a bridal danse from Sønderho).
-He has composed and published 250 chorale preludes, which have become very widespread and are played in large as well as smaller churches all over Denmark.
+Various works have been commissioned such as GLORIA (for the installation ceremony of the bishop in Aalborg Cathedral 2010), the cantata Menneskets lys (The light of man) (for Viborg Cathedral), Fem Kristus-Ord (Five words of Christ) and Siseby-Suite (for Haderslev Cathedral), Sonatine for trumpet and organ (for Musikkens Hus, Aalborg), the cantata For verden (for the world) for Dybbøl Church, My lost love (for Aros Guitar Duo); solo works for Frederik Munk Larsen (Niels Ebbesen-variations for guitar), Philip Aggesen (Danse Macabre for organ) and James D.Hicks (Variations on the Danish folk tune En yndig og frydefuld sommertid, Fantasi on a bridal danse from Sønderho and Fugue on the Copenhagen Town Hall Carillon).
+He has composed and published 275 chorale preludes, which have become very widespread and are played in large as well as smaller churches all over Denmark.

 Member of The Danish Composers’ Society.